aaronbloomfield/ics/hws/hw-cryptocurrency.md

    direction when loading).
 You can see the provided helper functions, above, to help with this.
 The file name to save the wallet to will be provided as an additional command line parameter.
-4. Get wallet tag (`address`): this will print out the tag the public key for a given wallet, which is likely the hash of the public key.
+4. Get wallet tag (`address`): this will print out the tag of the public key for a given wallet, which is likely the hash of the public key.
    Note that it *only* prints out that tag (no other output).
 When the other commands talk about naming a wallet, this is what it